p-adic L-functions for unitary groups

+Point (5) is the most objectionable, because it is not really compatible with the Minimality Hypothesis \ref{badp}.
+An alternative approach would be to choose an idempotent $e_{\pi,S}$ in the Hecke algebra of $G$ relative to $K_S$ that isolates the representations $\pi_v$ at all inert $v \in S$.
+Thus for $\pi_i \in <\pi>, \pi_i \neq \pi$, $e_{\pi,S}\star \pi_i = 0$.
+If we then redefine $S_\kap^\ord(K_r;E)[\lambda_\pi]$, $H^{d,\ord}_{\kap^D}(K_r,R)[\pi]$, etc. to be the image of projection with respect to $e_{\pi,S}$, all of the main theorems remain true without modification.
+Better still, we can choose $\bar{e}_{\pi,S}$ to be an idempotent modulo $p$ and lift it to an idempotent in characteristic $0$, in order to avoid introducing extraneous divisibilities by $p$ in the final result and eliminating interesting congruences between members of the $L$-packet.

-\begin{rmk}[The Minimality Hypothesis] This was included for convenience, in order to work with a module $[\hat{I}_{\pi}\otimes \hat{I}_{\pi^{\flat}}]$ that is locally constant on the Hida family.
+\begin{rmk}[The Minimality Hypothesis] This is a consequence of one part of the Gorenstein Hypothesis, and was included in order to work with a module $[\hat{I}_{\pi}\otimes \hat{I}_{\pi^{\flat}}]$ that is locally constant on the Hida family.
 One can easily eliminate this hypothesis, but the statement is no longer so clean. \end{rmk}

 \begin{rmk}[Unspecified local factors] The volume factor $I_S$ is a placekeeper.
 It might be more illuminating to replace $I_S$ by

 and write the specialized value of the $L$-function

 Here $L(s,\pi,\chi_u)$ denotes the standard $L$-function without the archimedean factors.
 Written this way, one sees that the inverted local Euler factors $L_v(m + \frac{1}{2},\pi_v,\chi_{u,v})^{-1}$ can give rise to exceptional zeroes.